-- What do good relationships with suppliers look like, and how do we get the right outcome from negotiating?
+- What do good relationships with suppliers look like?

 - How can data help us to control stores and grow sales?

-- How do we turn idea into reality: getting stock levels, inventory, health and safety, security and systems right?
+- How do we getting stock levels, inventory, health and safety, security and systems right?

-- How to we find, develop, keep and inspire our colleagues?
+- How do we find, develop, keep and inspire our colleagues?